biadelmiro/UDACITY_intro_to_javascript_course/what_is_javascript/README.md

 ```
 **Prints:** 0 1 2 3 4 5 6 7 8 9

-Based on this loop's settings you will see that any code written inside the curly brackets {...} will be repeated 10 times and console.log prints out the value of i each time the loop runs.
-Don't about what the syntax means for now - you'll learn more about how and when to use loops later.
+Based on this loop's settings you will see that any code written inside the curly brackets {...} which will be repeated 10 times and console.log prints out the value of i each time the loop runs.
+You'll learn more about how and when to use loops later.

 ## JavaScript Demo
 So you saw how to use console.log to print a message to the JavaScript console.
 Now, let’s see how you can use the console as a sandbox to test a new line of JavaScript in the browser